Final Score (2018 film)

-Final Score is a 2018 action thriller film directed by Scott Mann and written by David T. Lynch and Keith Lynch, starring Dave Bautista, Ray Stevenson and Pierce Brosnan.
-The plot sees an American former soldier fight separatists from a fictional Russian republic, who threaten to blow up a packed soccer stadium and kill his teenage protégée, unless an elusive spectator is turned over to them before the game ends.
+Final Score is a 2018 British action thriller film directed by Scott Mann and written by David T. Lynch and Keith Lynch, starring Dave Bautista, Ray Stevenson and Pierce Brosnan.
+The plot sees a former soldier fight separatists from a fictional Russian republic, who threatens to blow up a packed association football stadium and kill his teenage protégée, unless an elusive spectator is turned over to them before the game ends.

 Plot

-Brothers Dimitri and Arkady Belav have led the revolution in the Russian state of Sakovya for independence.
+Brothers Arkady and Dimitri Belav have led the revolution in the Russian region of Sakovya for independence.
 The revolution ultimately leads to Dimitri being killed in an airstrike and Arkady being captured, ending the revolution.
 After several years, Arkady and his men believe that Dimitri has faked his death, so they torture a man for information on where Dimitri is hiding in London.

-Meanwhile, in London, former US military soldier Michael Knox visits his late best friend's house to attend West Ham United football game with his niece, Danni.
+Meanwhile, in London, former US military soldier Michael Knox visits his late best friend's house to attend the West Ham United football game with his niece, Danni.
 He had previously served in Afghanistan in an attack team alongside his best friend (who he explains "was like a brother") and was the only survivor of their last mission.
 Danni is grounded by her mother for delinquent behaviour, but Knox manages to fix the situation, and her mother gives her consent for Michael to take Danni to the football match.